 Now, the No. 1 seeds may have it easy in the opening round, but the rest of the tournament could go either way.
 Despite the dominating numbers, 2008 remains the only year that the Final Four has been comprised of all No. 1 seeds.
-Only six title games since expansion have been a 1-v-1, including last year's showdown between Duke and Wisconsin.
+Last year, UNC was the only top seed to make the Final Four.
+Only six title games since expansion have been a 1-v-1, including most recently, 2015's showdown between Duke and Wisconsin.

-The 2015 national championship came during Duke's 13th appearance as the top seed in its region.
-Thanks to the Blue Devils, the Atlantic Coast Conference has the most No. 1 seeds since 1985 with 27.
+Thanks to Virginia and North Carolina last season, the Atlantic Coast Conference has the most No. 1 seeds since 1985 with 29.